Metadynamics: High-dimensional approach

-Typical (single-replica) MTD simulations can include up to 3 CVs, even using the multi-replica approach, it is hard to exceed 8 CVs, in practice.
+Typical (single-replica) MTD simulations can include up to 3 CVs, even using the multi-replica approach, it is hard to exceed 8 CVs in practice.
 This limitation comes from the bias potential, constructed by adding Gaussian functions (kernels).
 It is a special case of the kernel density estimator (KDE).
 The number of required kernels, for a constant KDE accuracy, increases exponentially with the number of dimensions.
 So MTD simulation length has to increase exponentially with the number of CVs to maintain the same accuracy of the bias potential.
 Also, the bias potential, for fast evaluation, is typically approximated with a regular grid.
 The required memory to store the grid increases exponentially with the number of dimensions (CVs) too.

 A high-dimensional generalization of metadynamics is NN2B.
 It is based on two machine learning algorithms: the nearest-neighbor density estimator (NNDE) and the artificial neural network (ANN).
 NNDE replaces KDE to estimate the updates of bias potential from short biased simulations, while ANN is used to approximate the resulting bias potential.
 ANN is a memory-efficient representation of high-dimensional functions, where derivatives (biasing forces) are effectively computed with the backpropagation algorithm.

 An alternative method, exploiting ANN for the adaptive bias potential, uses mean potential forces for the estimation.
 This method is also a high-dimensional generalization of the Adaptive Biasing Force (ABF) method.
-Additionally, the training of ANN is improved using the Bayesian regularization, and the error of approximation can be inferred by training an ensemble of ANNs.
+Additionally, the training of ANN is improved using Bayesian regularization, and the error of approximation can be inferred by training an ensemble of ANNs.

-Recent developments
+Developments since 2015

+In 2015, White, Dama, and Voth introduced experiment-directed metadynamics, a method that allows for shaping molecular dynamics simulations to match a desired free energy surface.
+This technique guides the simulation towards conformations that align with experimental data, enhancing our understanding of complex molecular systems and their behavior.

 In 2020, an evolution of metadynamics was proposed, the on-the-fly probability enhanced sampling method (OPES), which is now the method of choice of Michele Parrinello's research group.
-The OPES method has only a few robust parameters, converges faster than metadynamics and has a straightforward reweighting scheme.
+The OPES method has only a few robust parameters, converges faster than metadynamics, and has a straightforward reweighting scheme.
+In 2024, a replica-exchange variant of OPES was developed, named OneOPES, designed to exploit a thermal gradient and multiple CVs to sample large biochemical systems with several degrees of freedom.
+This variant aims to address the challenge of describing such systems, where the numerous degrees of freedom are often difficult to capture with only a few CVs.
 OPES has been implemented in the PLUMED library since version 2.7.

 Algorithm

-Assume, we have a classical $N$-particle system with positions at $\{ \vec r_i \}$ $(i \in 1...N)$ in the Cartesian coordinates $(\vec r_i \in \mathbb{R}^3)$.
+Assume we have a classical $N$-particle system with positions at $\{ \vec r_i \}$ $(i \in 1...N)$ in the Cartesian coordinates $(\vec r_i \in \mathbb{R}^3)$.
 The particle interaction are described with a potential function $V \equiv V(\{ \vec r_i \})$.
 The potential function form (e.g. two local minima separated by a high-energy barrier) prevents an ergodic sampling with molecular dynamics or Monte Carlo methods.